PrinceOfBorgo/picoCTF2018-roulette/README.md

     return l;
 }
 ```
 Initially `c` is not a digit (it is set to `0` that is the null character) so the function enters the first `while` and, since `stdin` is line buffered, `get_char()` will wait for us to press ENTER.
 At this point the program will start scanning the buffer one character at a time doing nothing if it is a non-digit (first `while` loop).
 When a digit is encountered the first loop ends end we enter the second one that will run until we get another non-digit character: the second loop will end and we will enter the third one that keeps ignoring every character until a `\n` (new line character) is found that is the end of the input string.
 This means that the core of the function is in the second loop: an unsigned 64 bit integer `l` is constructed appending a digit at a time, that is if `l` is `123` and the next digit is `4`, then `l` will become `123*10 + 4` that is `1234`.
-Before doing these operations, it is checked if `l` is less than `LONG_MAX`, otherwise it will be set to `LONG_MAX` and the `while` will be terminated. `LONG_MAX` is the maximum value a `long` variable can assume and depends on the system: a `long` variable is guaranteed to be at least 32 bits wide but in some systems it can be 64 bit, in particular, the remote application uses 32 bit integers as `long` variables (see [**Solution**](#solution) section for details).
+Before doing these operations, it is checked if `l` is less than `LONG_MAX`, otherwise it will be set to `LONG_MAX` and the `while` will be terminated. `LONG_MAX` is the maximum value a `long` variable can assume and depends on the system: a `long` variable is guaranteed to be at least 32 bits wide but in some systems it can be 64 bit, in particular, the remote application uses 32 bit integers as `long` variables (see [**Hard work**](#hard-work) section for details).
 We have to notice that `get_long()` returns a `long` variable (that is a signed 32 bit integer) while operations are executed on `l` that is an unsigned 64 bit integer.
 Moreover, the control `l >= LONG_MAX` is done before doing operations and not after, so we can have an `l` value that is less than `LONG_MAX` but after appending a digit it will become greater and, if the loop is interrupted, `l` will remain greater than `LONG_MAX`.
 This fact can be used to pass properly built values for `l` that, returned as `long`, will become negative.
 This will allow us to assign (almost) arbitrary values to `bet` (even negative ones), bypassing `bet <= cash` condition in `get_bet()` function.

 Returning to `main()`, after setting `bet` (and subtracting it from `cash`) and `choice`, `play_roulette(choice, bet)` is called:
 ```c